garyl888/Elk-Stack-Project/Project - FinalReadme.txt

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly __available_, in addition to restricting _access____ to the network.
+Load balancing ensures that the application will be highly ___available__, in addition to restricting __access__ to the network.
 - What aspect of security do load balancers protect? __Load balancers allow access to the web server Virtual Machines.
 They provide "Redundancy" so that if one server goes down the other will be able to compensate for the traffic.
-Thus it protects the Availability aspect of the CIA Triad.__
+Thus, it protects the Availability aspect of the CIA Triad.__

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the __files__ and __system__logs.
-- What does Filebeat watch for? _system logs_
+- What does Filebeat watch for? __System Logs__
-- What does Metricbeat record?  _system metrics_
+- What does Metricbeat record?  __System Metrics__

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.